 Like puto bumbong, it’s special to many Filipinos because it’s usually eaten during the Christmas season.
 It’s topped with butter or margarine, sugar, cheese, or grated coconut.
 My favorite versions are made with salted duck egg.

 Taho is a famous Filipino dish that conjures fond childhood memories for many Filipinos.
 It’s the Filipino version of douhua, a Chinese snack of fresh silken tofu that’s served in many parts of Asia.
 What makes taho uniquely Filipino is that it’s served with arnibal (simple syrup) and sago pearls (similar to tapioca).

 Filipinos from suburban areas of the Philippines grew up with taho.
 Everyday, either early in the morning or later in the afternoon, the taho vendor would call out “tahooooo!” as he went through the neighborhood with two aluminum buckets on either side of a bamboo pole.
 One bucket had the silken tofu while the other carried the arnibal and sago.
 He’d walk down your street at roughly the same time everyday so it became part of our daily routine to eat taho.

 Classic taho is made with arnibal and sago but these days, you can find versions topped with boba and made with flavored syrups like strawberry and ube.

-The ensaymada is another Spanish dish that’s become a staple food in the Philippines.
+The ensaymada is a Spanish pastry that’s become a staple food in the Philippines.
 Originally from Mallorca, it derives its name from the root word “saim” which means “pork lard”.
 Spanish ensaimada is made with lard but what makes the Filipino version unique is that it’s made with butter instead.

 Filipino ensaymada is made with brioche bread baked with butter and topped with buttercream and grated cheese, usually queso de bola (edam).
 It has ties to the Christmas season, where people often give boxes of special ensaymada as gifts, but it’s widely available and consumed throughout the year.